Fuukei/docs_site/docs/en/Sakurairo/Templates/index.md

 ### Sorting Friend Links

-To change how links are ordered, go to **Theme Settings → Page Settings → Template Page Settings** and choose your sort mode.
+To change how links are ordered, go to **Theme Options → Page Options → Template Page Options** and choose your sort mode.

 ## Anime-Tracking Template

 1. Create a new page and select **Anime-Tracking Template** under **Page Attributes → Template**.
-2. In **Dashboard → iRO Theme Settings → Page Settings → Template Page Settings → Anime-Tracking Source**, pick a source (Bilibili, MyAnimeList, or Bangumi).
+2. In **Dashboard → iRO Theme Options → Page Options → Template Page Options → Anime-Tracking Source**, pick a source (Bilibili, MyAnimeList, or Bangumi).
 3. Configure the chosen source (see below).
 The page will then display your anime watchlist:
    ![](https://s.nmxc.ltd/fuukei_docs/sakurairo/setting/tp-animelist.png)

 ### Bilibili Configuration

-1. Enter your **Bilibili UID** in the settings.
+1. Enter your **Bilibili UID** in the option.
 2. *(Optional)* To show progress, paste your Bilibili **cookies**:
    - Go to Bilibili’s homepage and open DevTools (F12).
    - In **Network**, filter by your UID and copy the **cookie** header from one request.